VSVenkat/MyMavenProj/README.md

 2. Increases the efficiency of the program/application.
 3. Sharing resources.

+###### Synchronized methods

+1. Synchronized is a modifier or a keyword used to define method
+2. A method which is defined using the synchronized keyword is called synchronized method
+3. If a thread invoke synchronized method it will aquire object lock.
+4. It allows to develop thread safe applications.

 ###### What is process?

 - A process is an instance of program.